 «Sorry, but there are no more tickets for Rangitoto Island, you’ll have to choose another island”, the lady at the ticket counter told us this Sunday morning.
 A little frustrated, we left the queue.
 Rangitoto has been on my bucket list for ages and for some reason I haven’t made it on there yet.
-And it seemed like this wasn’t going to be the day for Rangi, either.
+And it seemed like this wasn’t going to be the day, either.

-Waiheke Island, here we come!
+Waiheke Island day trip, here we come!

 The Fullers Waiheke ferry only takes 35 minutes but seems to bring you to a different world.
 As we arrive in Matiatia, we pass hills that are bright green, the sea is dark blue and calm and so is the sky.
 Waiheke’s ferry terminal reminded me of those mini-airports you see on tropical islands.
 The vibe of the island instantly takes over as you’re switching from stressed city life into a holiday-like-groove.
 I’m instantly loving it!

 We first headed to the information desk, where we took all the brochures on walks and wine we could find, grabbed a timetable and jumped on the next bus that was just about to leave.

 How to get around Waiheke Island?
 Getting around Waiheke is really easy.
 You can take your bike on the ferry for free or you can hire bikes (although I don't think biking on Waiheke is such a hot idea), scooters and cars once you’re there.
 If you want to see Waiheke Island’s wineries and taste some wine, it’s probably best to go by bus.
 There, you have two options: either you take the Waiheke Explorer bus, a hop-on / hop-off bus with commentary, or you take to local commuter bus.
 We decided on the last option.